top of page

 Jammu and Kashmir, Himachal Pradesh, Punjab, Chandigarh, Uttarakhand, Haryana, Delhi and Uttar Pradesh.

 Blessed with diverse topography, the northern part of India is a pure delight for the mountain and nature lovers and has inspired some of the most well-assorted travel packages in India.
 The region is full of picturesque, popular, and offbeat places that make for beautiful holiday destinations.
-The Himalayas to its north, the Thar Desert to its west and the Indo-Gangetic plains, northern India flaunting extravagance of diversity which is true to its essence and much more await for you along with our affordably priced domestic tour packages in India from Crazy Holidays.
+The Himalayas to its north, the Thar Desert to its west and the Indo-Gangetic plains, northern India flaunting extravagance of diversity which is true to its essence and much more await for you along with our affordably priced domestic tour packages in India from Christone Holidays.
 From mountains to glaciers, sub-tropical forests to wildlife reserves and archaeological treasures, you’ll never be able to get enough of this region.
 North India spans the states of Jammu and Kashmir, Himachal Pradesh, Punjab, Chandigarh, Uttarakhand, Haryana, Delhi and Uttar Pradesh.
 To help you create a holiday packages in North India, from where to go & what to see, we have a lot of North India inclusions in our elaborate list of top holiday destinations in India.
 Pick your destination and we will help you plan the most amazing holiday!
 For you

 Plan Your Next Trip with Christone "HOLIDAYS"